fullcalendar/fullcalendar-docs/_docs-v4/event-model/event-parsing.md

 <td markdown='1'>
 Something [date-parseable](date-parsing).
 When your event ends.
 If your event is explicitly `allDay`, hour, minutes, seconds and milliseconds will be ignored.
 If omitted, your events will appear to have the default duration.
 See [defaultAllDayEventDuration](defaultAllDayEventDuration), [defaultTimedEventDuration](defaultTimedEventDuration), and [forceEventDuration](forceEventDuration) for more info.

-**Note: This value is exclusive.** If you have an all-day event that has an `end` of `2018-09-03`, then it will span through the 2nd of the month and end before the start of the 3rd of the month.
+**Note: This value is exclusive.** For example, if you have an all-day event that has an `end` of `2018-09-03`, then it will span through the 2nd of the month and end before the start of the 3rd of the month.
 </td>
 </tr>